terra-money/docs/docs/develop/dapp/smart-contracts/interact-with-smart-contract.md

 docker-compose up
 ```

 You should also have the latest version of `terrad` by building the latest version of Terra Core.
-You will configure `terrad` to use it against our isolated testnet environment.
+You will configure `terrad` to use it against your isolated testnet environment.

 In a separate terminal, make sure to set up the following mnemonic: